leohum69/StudyPortalMERN/README.md

 ## Contact

-For any inquiries, please contact [your email].
+For any inquiries, please contact [i221749@nu.edu.pk].